guisofiati/java-web/struts/struts2annotations/README.md

 - You can run the project by starting the docker-compose provided in root directory, access localhost:8081 to get into _adminer_ (DBMS).
 Manually create a new database called **struts2crud** and create also a table and its columns **(id autoincrement, name, number)**.
 - Configure Apache Tomcat (8.5 preferably) to project.
-- Starting Tomcat server go to: http://localhost:8080/struts2xml/index.jsp.
-You can access the list action directly from http://localhost:8080/struts2xml/ListContacts.action
+- Starting Tomcat server go to: http://localhost:8080/struts2annotations/index.jsp.

 ___

 ## Important:
 - Copy _Maven Dependencies_ to **src/main/webapp/WEB-INF/lib**;
 - Docker volumes will be stored at $YOUR_HOME_DIRECTORY/utils/docker/volumes/struts2crud;
-- If application can not read **struts.xml** file try moving it to **src/main/resources/** folder;

 ___